Table of Contents Setup Tips

 IMPORTANT NOTE: If your institution plans to integrate your Anthology Portfolio assignments/key assessments with your Learning Management System (Moodle, Blackboard, Sakai, etc.) it is strongly recommended that you DO NOT duplicate an assignment/key assessment across multiple Tables of Contents in your Anthology Portfolio system.

 Listing the same assignment/key assessment in more than one Table of Contents means you will to have to create more than one assignment/key assessment activity within this course in your Learning Management System.
 Students will then have to select the one that applies to them.
 This can lead to confusion for your students and/or the submission of work via the wrong Table of Contents.

 If you have a number of assignments/key assessments that are common to multiple program areas, it is advised that you create a separate Table of Contents for these shared courses and assignments/key assessments.
 All students that take these courses, regardless of program area, will use this Table of Contents to submit the work.
 This way, you will only have to create one activity for each assignment/key assessment in your Learning Management System.
-Furthermore, if any changes are required to the directions or to the assessment instrument in Chalk & Wire you will only need to make these changes once in this Table of Contents, instead of across all Tables of Contents that contain this assignment/key assessment.
+Furthermore, if any changes are required to the directions or to the assessment instrument in Anthology Portfolio you will only need to make these changes once in this Table of Contents, instead of across all Tables of Contents that contain this assignment/key assessment.

 Develop a Draft

 Develop your draft of each Table of Contents as a simple outline in a word processor or spreadsheet first.
 This will allow you to arrange and rearrange the elements quickly, and to test the titles you give to the main sections and sub-sections with others.
 Show it to colleagues and also to students.
 If asked to put a specific assignment into the Portfolio, are they able to quickly identify the location in your draft outline where it should go?
 If not, revise until they can do this.